Sunday, April 2, 2017

 • Introduction:

--The following excerpt was taken from a study by William D. Barrick, Professor of Old Testament: "The Septuagint (LXX) evidences a pre-Christian Jewish understanding of atonement (especially in the use of the Hebrew words for atonement, 19 [kipper) and 19 [koper]) as propitiation since it employs é u dokopci (exilaskonal) 83 times for translating kipper."
+-The following excerpt was taken from a study by William D. Barrick, Professor of Old Testament, in his study of the atonement: "The Septuagint (LXX) evidences a pre-Christian Jewish understanding of atonement (especially in the use of the Hebrew words for atonement, 19 [kipper) and 19 [koper]) as propitiation since it employs é u dokopci (exilaskonal) 83 times for translating kipper."
 Summing up a detailed analysis, Morris deduces that the basic meanings of kipper and ĆELA.COkouci involve the thought of the offering of a ransom which turns away the divine wrath from the sinner."
 In addition to ransom and divine wrath, kipper "denotes a substitutionary process... so plain as to need no comment in the cases where life is substituted for life.
 Since the OT reveals the reality of divine wrath, it cannot be ignored or explained away as impersonal wrath, mild displeasure, mere irritation, or capricious passion.
 In nearly 600 OT texts more than 20 different Hebrew words provide a rich wrath vocabulary.
 Divine righteousness, holiness, and justice require divine retribution.
 Without divine retribution, divine mercy becomes nothing more than a vestigial appendage without function or purpose."

 • Defining The Biblical Doctrine Of Atonement:

--Vicarious Atonement, which is also known as penal substitutionary atonement, means that Jesus Christ died in our place to pay our debt of sin.
-He paid the penalty for our sin on the Cross.
-He bore the punishment that we deserve in our place.
-In exchange, He gives to us His perfect righteousness.
-That idea is known as imputed righteousness.
-The one sacrifice of Christ satisfied God's wrath and righteousness.
-Justification is a free gift offered by God to those who trust not in their own efforts but in Him (Romans 3:27-28).
+-Vicarious atonement, which is also known as penal substitutionary theory, means that Jesus Christ died in our place to pay the price for sin and its penalty.
+He resolved the problem of the separation of mankind from God on the cross.
+Jesus bore the punishment that we deserve in our place.
+In exchange, God gives to us His perfect righteousness (i.e. imputed righteousness).
+That is the grounds by which we are accepted before our Creator.
+The one sacrifice of Christ satisfied both God's wrath and His righteousness.
+We are in need of a redeemer because our hearts and minds have been corrupted by the fall of Adam (Romans 5:12).

--In the Old Testament, bloody animal sacrifices were needed to atone for willful sins such as idolatry or errors made out of ignorance (Numbers 15:22-29; 16:47).
-The high priest offered sacrifices on behalf of himself and Israel.
+-The high priest offered sacrifices on behalf of himself and Israel.
 Consider the Day of Atonement, which is known in the Hebrew language as "Yom Hakippurim" (Leviticus 16).
 All of these bloody animal sacrifices pointed to the final, perfect sacrifice of Jesus Christ (Hebrews 10:1-4).
 Everybody, including the high priest, needed a true and perfect sacrifice that only a High Priest with those same characteristics could provide (Hebrews 8:3-6; 9:6-15).

 • The Origin Of The Vicarious Atonement Theory: